alemaulou/linked-list-sample/README.md

 * **remove** (search for value in list, if present, remove, else, return ```None```)
 * **clear** (clear all elements within list)

+Write and run unit tests to ensure that methods are working properly.

 ## Module Goals
 * To better understand the inner mechanics of Python Lists, and how data structures are implemented by building a Linked List from scratch.